-You will most likely see a AWG when looking at ethernet cables.
+You will most likely see a AWG when looking at your ethernet cables jacket.
 The AWG you see stands for American Wire Gauge.
-AWG (American Wires Gauge) is a standardization of the sizing system of cables in North America.
+AWG (American Wire Gauge) is a standardization of the sizing system of cables in North America.
 It provides a standard reference for comparing all types of conductor materials.
 This helps in guiding manufacturers to know what size of wires need to be made to meet the certain AWG size.

 The AWG is used to show the number of steps involved in the process of wire drawing.
 Wire drawing is a metalworking process of reducing the cross-sections of a wire by pulling the cable through a series of single or series of drawing dies.
 The process then goes on to create a size of the cables wires.
 As a result of that the AWG number and the size of the wire have an inverse relationship.